 Software engineering, music production, consulting - each domain was another angle on the same question: how do humans work, and why do some of us feel so out of sync with ourselves?

-At The Knowledge Society, I kept having these off-the-clock conversations about cognitive functions and personality structure that quietly blew people’s lives open.
-Five conversations, five ‘oh… everything makes sense now’ moments.
+Along the way, I kept having conversations about cognitive functions and personality structure that quietly blew people's lives open.
+Five conversations, five 'oh... everything makes sense now' moments.
+That's when it clicked: self-awareness isn't a luxury or a vibe.
+It's infrastructure.

 As an INTP 3w4 sp/sx, this is the only game that ever really made sense to me: understand cognition deeply, build elegantly, and try not to lose the plot on being human in the process.